jamiechong/revisionize/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Fix.
+Move addons directory to a location safe from overwrites.

 = 2.2.2 =
 * New.
 Action for developers to add hook after a revision is created.
 * Fix.
 Fatal error when checking is_wp_revision_different.